 Please use CFHI’s language recommendations below as a guideline to assess your own language skills before applying.

-Novice: “I neither speak nor understand Spanish, other than a few words and phrases.”
+Beginner: “I neither speak nor understand Spanish, other than a few words and phrases.”

 - I can understand a few words/phrases such as greetings and introductions, but do not feel comfortable speaking.

 - I’m unable to communicate basic needs without use of hand gestures or English words/phrases.